rackerlabs/rackspace-whitepapers/content/cloud-overview/networking-fundamentals.md

     Seq Num       0
     Ack Num       1001

-Rackspace has sent the first 2 parts of the page and whippoorwill has acknowledged both of those parts.
-Now, whippoorwill decides that it's ready to terminate the connection as it will no longer be requesting further data.
+**rackspace** has sent the first 2 parts of the page and **whippoorwill** has acknowledged both of those parts.
+Now, **whippoorwill** decides that it's ready to terminate the connection as it will no longer be requesting further data.

     whippoorwill  ->   rackspace
     Src Port      3560